Clemson-Esports/travel_reimbursement/README.md

 In the top right window, there are trips to enter.
 This defaults to:

 ```
-Sedan 2 30
+Sedan 2 30 Jack
-SUV 3 25
+SUV 3 25 Jill
 ```

-which says that two trips happened: one in a Sedan with 2 people that costed $30, and one in an SUV with 3 people that costed $35.
+which says that two trips happened: one in a Sedan with 2 people that costed $30 paid by Jack, and one in an SUV with 3 people that costed $35 paid by Jill.
 You can enter any number of trips here, and the vehicle type is not case-sensitive, it just must be defined in the settings.
 Press "Enter" on the Trips button to calculate the reimbursable costs, which will display in the bottom window.